Lifestyle Fortress

 Image Credit: Lifestyle Fortress

 We all have those stars we grew up loving, whose faces feel instantly familiar even if we never met them.
 Some of them were household names, others quietly shaped pop culture in ways you might not realize.
 Sadly, every one of them has left us, some suddenly and tragically, others after long, storied careers.
 From actors to athletes to TV icons, their talents and personalities live on in the films, shows, and memories they left behind.
-Here’s a look at 13 stars you might not know have passed, and the legacies they left behind.
+In many cases, their work still pops up on our screens today, making their absence feel all the more surreal.
+Time moves on, but the impact they had on audiences around the world hasn’t faded one bit.
+Here’s a look at 15 stars you might not know have passed, and the legacies they left behind.

 Gilbert Gottfried